Deep Ellum, Dallas: 1983–1999: The New "Glory Days" of Deep Ellum

-During the 1990s, musical acts including Toadies, Erykah Badu, Edie Brickell and the New Bohemians and Old 97's began to gain prominence as not only local successes, but national stars.
+By the 1990s, musical acts including Toadies, Erykah Badu, Edie Brickell and the New Bohemians, Tripping Daisy, and Old 97's began to gain prominence as not only local successes, but national stars.
+Older stalwarts like Ronnie Dawson (musician) and Ray Wylie Hubbard found a new audience in venues such as Deep Ellum's Sons of Hermann Hall.
 Once Deep Ellum had gained traction as the heart of music in Dallas, popular touring artists such as Nirvana, Pearl Jam, Smashing Pumpkins, Red Hot Chili Peppers, Radiohead, The Roots, The Notorious B.I.G., and Fugazi would book shows at venues including Trees Dallas and The Bomb Factory.